The Executioners (MacDonald novel)

 The Executioners is a psychological thriller-suspense novel written by John D. MacDonald, published in 1957.
-The story tells of a lawyer being stalked and tormented by a criminal he helped put in prison.
+The story tells of a lawyer being stalked and tormented by a narcissistic psychopath he helped put in prison.

-It was filmed twice under the title Cape Fear, once in 1962 and again in 1991.
+It has been adapted three times under the title Cape Fear, as a film in 1962 and 1991, and as a miniseries in 2026.
 The first film adaptation is more faithful to the novel, with the 1991 adaptation being considerably more brutal and violent.